 The same can be said when it comes to time.
 It seems as if everyone wishes there were more hours during a day.
 While we can’t put any more hours in a day, we can make the best use of the ones we have.

 And as stated before, entomophagy and intermittent fasting, all tough new concepts for some is actually something that’s been part of human history for a long time.

 Fasting is something people are and have been doing for religious or spiritual reasons for quite a while now.
 We can see it in religions such as;

 For example, I have a friend and he’s a Muslim.
 They fast for 30 days and can only eat once the sun sets.
-So their eating habits, I’m told (obviously) changes depending on where they are geographically during this period.
+So their eating habits, I’m told (obviously) changes depending on where they are geographical during this period.
 This fasting period is called Ramadan.

 In this case, my friend couldn’t start eating until about 10:00 o’clock at night.
 However, there’s one crucial difference here, that is, unlike the kind of fasting I’m a proponent of, they aren’t allowed to drink anything either.